-§ 1550.55 What expenditures may not be reimbursed under the Cooperator program?
+§ 1484.55 What expenditures may not be reimbursed under the Cooperator program?

-- (a) FAS will not reimburse any cost of: - (1) Expenses, fines, settlements, or claims resulting from suits, challenges, or disputes emanating from employment terms, conditions, contract provisions, or related formalities; - (2) Product development, product modification, or product research; - (3) Product samples; - (4) Slotting fees or similar sales expenditures; - (5) The purchase, construction, or lease of space for permanent displays, i.e., displays lasting beyond one marketing plan year; - (6) Office parking fees; - (7) Coupon redemption or price discounts; - (8) Refundable deposits or advances; - (9) Giveaways, awards, prizes, gifts, and other similar promotional materials in excess of \$1.00 per item; - (10) Alcoholic beverages that are not an integral part of a promotional activity; - (11) The purchase, lease (except for use in authorized travel status), or repair of motor vehicles; - (12) Travel of applicants for employment interviews; - (13) Unused non-refundable airline tickets or associated penalty fees, except where travel is restricted by U.S. government action or advisory; - (14) Any arrangement which has the effect of reducing the selling price of an agricultural commodity; - (15) Goods and services and salaries of third party personnel; - (16) Membership fees in clubs and social organizations;
+- (a) FAS will not reimburse expenditures made prior to approval of a Cooperator's program, unreasonable expenditures, or any cost of: - (1) Expenses, fines, settlements, or claims resulting from suits, challenges, or disputes emanating from employment terms, conditions, contract provisions, or related formalities; - (2) Product development, product modification, or product research; - (3) Product samples; - (4) Slotting fees or similar sales expenditures; - (5) The purchase, construction, or lease of space for permanent displays, i.e., displays lasting beyond one marketing plan year; - (6) Office parking fees; - (7) Coupon redemption or price discounts: - (8) Refundable deposits or advances; - (9) Giveaways, awards, prizes, gifts, and other similar promotional materials in excess of \$1.00 per item; - (10) Alcoholic beverages that are not an integral part of a promotional activity; - (11) The purchase, lease (except for use in authorized travel status), or repair of motor vehicles; - (12) Travel of applicants for employment interviews: - (13) Unused non-refundable airline tickets or associated penalty fees, except where travel is restricted by U.S. government action or advisory;